manroygood/roy-goodman/content/courses/math222/supplements/SIR_modeling.md

 ---
-title: "Assignment 3: Modeling Epidemics with SIR Models"
+title: "Supplement: Modeling Epidemics with SIR Models"
-linktitle: "Lab 3: Epidemic modeling"
+linktitle: "Epidemics Modeling Supplement"
 toc: true
 type: book
 date: "2020-8-7"
 lastmod: "2021-01-06T00:00:00Z"
 draft: false
-weight: 230
+weight: 307
 ---

-__NJIT Math 222, Spring 2021__
+__NJIT Math 222, Fall 2021__
-__Due Friday, April 9__

-_This is the first part of a two-part assignment._
+*This supplement introduces the basic SIR system used to model epidemics.
+There are a few questions at the end, to turn in via Canvas.*

 We have all had our lives effected by the COVID-19 epidemic.
 In order to help the world recover from this problem, scientists with many different specialties have been attacking this problem from many angles.
 Never in the history of mankind has so much research on one topic been produced so quickly.